OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 ## 4.2 Annotating a reference dataset

-Now you can open `OxfordImageBrowser` and annotate your own data based on the instructions in `annotation.pdf`.
+Now you can open `OxfordImageBrowser` and annotate your own data.

 * Start the image browser.